Would a €5,000 Enterprise Ireland Grant help your business?

 Enterprise Ireland Vouchers, worth €5,000 are an excellent way for companies to explore a business opportunity or problem using the research expertise of experienced RIKON consultants (knowledge providers).
 Some of the services that can be explored using the Innovation Vouchers include:

 new product/process development

 tailored training in innovation management

 The Innovation Voucher initiative is open to all small and medium-sized limited companies registered in Ireland.
 This means a company with less than 250 full-time employees and either an annual turnover of less than €50 million or an annual balance sheet of less than €43 million.

 All applications for a standard €5,000 Voucher must be made during one of Enterprise Ireland’s open calls.
 For information on upcoming call dates, or assistance with the application contact RIKON and we will guide you through the process.
-As of September 2018, of the 38 knowledge providers on the island of Ireland participating in the Enterprise Ireland Innovation scheme WIT is ranked 1st – having redeemed 905 vouchers.
+As of September 2018, of the 38 knowledge providers on the island of Ireland participating in the Enterprise Ireland Innovation scheme South East Technological University is ranked 1st – having redeemed 905 vouchers.

 Step 1: Application Process

 Client (i.e. the business) applies for their Innovation Voucher to Enterprise Ireland.
 Very frequently, this application is done in collaboration with the researcher, RIKON.